SchoemanClaudia/RiskyQuizness/README.md

 - Questions asked are fetched from a quiz database that holds 40 questions within the library:
   - Random shuffle function added to allow for a fresh set of 10 questions with each round played:
-    - This helps with replayability of quiz and challenge teams with every quiz level
+    - This helps with replayability of quiz and challenges teams with every quiz level
   - Longer questions fetched from the API causes a line break, often hyphenating words into the next line:
     - This is a result of the API data loaded within app template, which will be modified in later versions to accommodate line breaks when updating interface, while hosting and controlling a personalised Risky Quizness database